szwacz/electron-boilerplate/README.md

 A minimalistic boilerplate for [Electron runtime](http://electron.atom.io).
 Tested on Windows, macOS and Linux.

-This project contains only bare minimum of dependencies, to provide you with nice development environment.
-Doesn't impose on you any frontend technologies, so you can pick your favourite.
+This project contains only bare minimum of tooling and dependencies, to provide you with simple to understand and extensible base (still this is fully functional Electron environment).
+Also doesn't impose on you any frontend technologies, so you can pick your favourite.

 # Quick start